great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_create_a_batch_request_using_an_active_data_connector.rst

     print(my_validator.active_batch.batch_definition)

-    # batch corresponding to A-1.csv
+    # batch corresponding to yellow_tripdata_sample_2019-01.csv
     {'datasource_name': 'mydatasource', 'data_connector_name': 'my_data_connector', 'data_asset_name': 'my_reports', 'batch_identifiers': "{'name': 'a', 'num': '1'}"}

   .. note::

-    Currently Great Expectations can only support Validations on a single batch.
-When multi-Batch Expectations are supported, limits > 1 and ranges of indices index=[1:3] will become more powerful ways to interact with Batches.
+    Currently Great Expectations can only support Validations on a single Batch.
+When multi-Batch Expectations are supported, ``limit > 1`` and ranges of indices like ``index=[1:3]`` will become more powerful ways to interact with Batches.

 .. discourse::
-    :topic_identifier: $$$
+    :topic_identifier: 696